theRealRobG/ExampleJsonGenerator/README.md

 There is also a GitHub Action defined to demonstrate JSON validation with each push (to ensure the output JSON is matching the expectation of the Swift definitions).

-To prove GitHub Actions validation working as expected, in this commit, I will update the JSON output so it is broken when compared with the expectations from Swift.

 ## Repo Structure

 The folder structure looks odd as it is demonstrating how Swift can be one tool that is used to generate configuration in a shared repository, while other teams with different language backrounds may choose to opt for another option.